Updated: May 13

-Sirui offer a 6 year warranty on their tripods which is a testament to how well built they are.
+Sirui offers a 6-year warranty on their tripods which is a testament to how well built they are.
 Especially when you see some of the horrible conditions they are put through by professional photographers.

 The A-1205 tripod + Y-11 ballhead has continually proven itself in the field across a variety of demanding conditions.
 It's now my go-to tripod when portability and speed are necessities.
 For the diehard landscape photographers lugging heavy rigs, this set up may not be sturdy enough and will be relegated to the emergency backup that can be strapped to the side of a bag.